-Listen to the ImpactX Podcast interview with Matthew Erdner, Madeline Nelson and Jonathan Brakefield discuss their startup venture called AuxMe in the ImpactX Accelerator Program at the College of Charleston.
+Listen to the ImpactX Podcast interview with Michael Edenzon, Tori Ireland and Sara Solomon discuss their startup venture called Terrabase in the ImpactX Accelerator Program at the College of Charleston.
 You can also read the transcript below.

 Henrik: This is the ImpactX Podcast.
 I’m Henrik de Gyor, Technical Entrepreneur [In Residence] at the College of Charleston in South Carolina.
-This series of podcasts, I’m going to be interviewing students and professors from the ImpactX accelerator inside the Business School at the College of Charleston.
+In this series of podcasts, I’m going to be interviewing students and professors from the ImpactX Accelerator inside the Business School at the College of Charleston.
 You’ll hear from the professors who run the program as well as all the students in each team participating in the accelerator.
 Each team comprises of a business student, a liberal arts student, and often a computer science student for a purposeful friction with different perspectives on the same problem that they’re trying to solve as a business.
-One of the unique aspects of the ImpactX accelerator program is the use of the UN sustainable development goals that are required for every venture by the ImpactX program so that you can make a profit while making an impact.
-Each team was interviewed a number of times as there are venture progresses, and now onto the interview.
+One of the unique aspects of the ImpactX Accelerator Program is the use of the UN sustainable development goals that are required for every venture by the ImpactX program so that you can make a profit while making an impact.
+Each team was interviewed a number of times as there are venture progresses.
+And now onto the interview.

 Henrik: Who are you and what do you do?

-Henrik: And what were your successes and challenges with ImpactX to date?
+Henrik: What are the successes and challenges with your ImpactX venture to date?

-Henrik: What advice would you like to share with future entrepreneurs and ImpactX cohorts after you that you’ve learned in this process?
+Henrik: And what advice would you like to share with future entrepreneurs that you’ve learned so far in this?